woojoo666/arcana-notes/interpreter/Readme.md

 	npm test -- <filename>

-note that you only need the prefix, so to run `lexer.test.js` use `npm test -- lexer`
+note that you only need the prefix, so to run `lexer.test.js` use `npm test -- lexer`.

+to debug tests, use

+	npm test-debug -- <filename>

 ### Compile Grammar